-Oyster mushrooms vary slightly in flavor depending on the color, but generally, they have a milder flavor.
-They are somewhat meaty and delicate in taste, with a slight brininess.
+Oyster mushrooms vary slightly in flavor depending on color, but are generally mildly meaty and delicate, with a slight brininess.
+Pan-searing these mushrooms until deeply seared and crispy yields a lovely texture that highlights their meatiness.

 For more tasty vegetable sides, try my smashed fingerling potatoes, maple balsamic brussels sprouts, or eggplant involtini.